 Uber / Loss of value of taxi permits

-This class action aims to obtain compensatory damages for the loss of value of the taxi owners’ permits and for the loss of income that Uber’s activities would have caused.
+This class action aims to obtain compensatory damages for the loss of value of the taxi owners’ permits.
 The action alleges that the Government of Quebec, by its gross negligence and its refusal to respect and enforce the laws of Quebec, has in fact expropriated the taxi permit holders.

 Conditions to be part of this class action

 You are part of the class action if you hold or have held a taxi owner’s licence in the province of Quebec since October 28, 2013.